 Once you get to Franz Josef, the main thing to do is to visit the glacier there.
-It’s an amazing sight, if it’s not too rainy and cloudy that is.
+It’s an amazing sight if it’s not too rainy and cloudy that is.
 But even if it is cloudy, it’s still great!
 If it’s too crowded or the weather is rubbish, you can also head down to Fox Glacier, which isn’t too far from Franz Josef.

-There’s a few things you can do in Franz Josef, such as skydiving.
+There are a few things you can do in Franz Josef, such as skydiving.
 However, if you’ve already done a few activities on the way down, then it may be best not to bother!
 Other than that. there’s not much to do in Franz Josef, it’s quite small and all the places are geared around the glacier.

 Day 5: Franz Josef to Wanaka

 It’s a bit of a drive from Franz Josef to Wanaka, as you’re heading away from the coast and inland.
 You’ll pass through some of the best scenery in New Zealand along the way which makes the trip more than worthwhile!

 Wanaka is a small town, but that doesn’t mean there’s not much to do!
 It’s a picturesque place and the views across the lake are great!
 A visit to the quirky Puzzle World on the outskirts of Wanaka is a must!